 systems, most recently distributed/grid-based systems and, in particular,

 autonomic aspects of such systems.
-I am a partner in the EU-funded ParaPhrase Project.
+I am involved in two EU-funded projects: ParaPhrase and Cactos.
 Other current interests

 include variability management, particularly in the context of software

 product lines and feature modelling; and model-driven engineering.
 Previously

 I have worked in the areas of program transformation, formal methods, and

 language design for parallel systems.

 A list of my publications can be found here.
 Also on ResearchGate

 (probably the most complete list).
 And on PURE.